 4.5.3 Magnetic particles are to be employed to examine the flash welded area including the area gripped by the clamping dies.
+Procedures are to be submitted to TL for approval.
 Procedures and equipment in accordance with those approved are to be used.
 Frequency of examination is to be every link.
 Additionally, 10% of links are to be tested on all accessible surfaces.
 Link surfaces and the surface at the flash weld are to be free from cracks, lack of fusion and gross porosity.
+Testing shall be performed in accordance with ASTM E709 or another recognized standard (e.g. ISO 9934) using wet continuous fluorescent magnetization technique.
+Non fluorescent techniques can be accepted in special cases where the standard inspection procedures are impractical.